abraaocrvlh42/shift_handover/README.md

 # Shift Handover

-App to manage a company's employee shifts
+App for managing a company's employee shifts and managing pending tasks to be done.

 ## Login Screen